The Best and Worst of Jessica Biel

-It's difficult enough to make a good slasher film, but when you remake a classic and trade story for gore, the film is destined to fail.
-The Texas Chainsaw Massacre, a 2003 remake of the 1974 classic, is nothing more than a loud and brainless film that tries to gross you out more than anything else.
+It's difficult enough to make a good slasher film, but when you remake a so-called classic that wasn't good to start with, the film is destined to fail.
+The Texas Chainsaw Massacre, a 2003 remake of the 1974 film, is nothing more than a loud and brainless film that tries to gross you out more than anything else.
 There's only one part of the film that is truly scary and that's the last few lines of the film.
 I give The Texas Chainsaw Massacre a 1.5 out of 4.

 Worst #3: London

 London does have a few good moments in it.
 I understand what it was trying to accomplish.
 It was a film about reflection, regret, and changing for the better.
 What once again could have been an impactful, emotionally raw, and beautiful film was held back by a lack of a real plot.
 All that happens throughout the film is the poor guy beats himself up for hurting his ex-girlfriend and goes on and on about how he was going to make it right.
 Great, so, why are you holed up in a bathroom doing cocaine with Jason Statham?
 That's not changing yourself, that's spinning your wheels and hoping something will change for you.
 The film sent mixed messages and never really got off the ground.
 Sadly, I have to give London a 1.5 out of 4.